-1. If new construction is involved, is it "freestanding"? es 📙 No N/A 2.
-(Check where applicable) The e facilities to be affected by this project t are located in a: Dense Urban Area Other Metropolitan or Suburban A Area Ru ral Area 3.
-This submission consists of: New Construction Report Number of pages voumentiii Alteration Construction Repo rt Number of pages 3
+1. If new construction is involved, is it "freestanding"?
+Yes No N/A 2.
+(Check where applicable) The e facilities to be affected by this project are located in a: Dense Urban Area Other Metropolitan or Suburban A Area Ru ral Area 3.
+This submission consists of: New Construction Report Number of pages Alteration Construction Repor rt Number of pages 3

-^{}Renovation for this project will be performed by the landlord, and the costs of such renovation will be amortized over a 10-year period through an adjustment to the space lease.
+\Renovation for this project will be performed by the landlord, and the costs of such renovation will be amortized over a 10-year period through an adjustment to the space lease.
 Please refer to Schedule 1, the Cover Letter, Attachment 3 (Site Control) and Attachment 4 (Architectural Items) for additional information.